yatw/PrettyPasswords/README.md

 # Pretty Passwords
 100% Secure: All information will be encrypted and stored locally in your device.
-Therefore the **data is never put into some database you don't know where** in the internet.

 100% Persistent: User can export the encrypted file from app to transfer between devices.

-User have full control of where to save a copy of the data.
+The data is never put into some database you don't know where in the internet.

 #### What make this password manager unique
 - You can remember passwords however you want as usual, but the underlying real password for each site is strong and different